Sohou08/Hadoop-Spark/file_format/readme.md

 ### 2. JSON (JavaScript object notation)

-JSON is a text input format containing record which might be in any form (string, integer, booleans, array, object, key-value, nested data...).
+JSON is a text format containing a record which might be in any form (string, integer, booleans, array, object, key-value, nested data...).
 Being human and machine readable, JSON is relatively lightweight format and privileged in web application.
 It widely supported by many software and comparatively simple to implement in multiples languages.
 JSON supports serialization and deserialization process.
 Its major inconvenience is related to its lack of splittable.
-The alternative used format is generally a JSON lines which is splittable.
+In this case, the alternative used format is generally a JSON lines.
 It contains several lines where each individual line is a valid JSON object, separated by newline character `\n`.
 Its main difference compare to the standard format is related to an aesthetic advantage since JSON line separate objects by a line break.
 This make you sure that the next line is a new objects so it will be easy to be used as reference for splitting data.

 * __Advantage__
     * JSON is a simple syntax.
 It can be opened by any text editor